Get Toothache Relief With Your Emergency Dentist In Carrollton

 How to Handle Common Dental Emergencies

-Lost Tooth — Find the tooth if you can.
+- Lost Tooth — Find the tooth if you can.
+Avoid touching the roots of the tooth.
 Rinse the root in warm water if it’s dirty.
 Put the tooth back in place if you can, but don’t try to force it.
 If you can’t put it back, put it in milk or salt water.
 See the dentist within an hour for the best chance of saving the tooth.

-The Carrollton Dentist: Your Expert Resource for Oral and Whole-Body Health
+The Carrollton Dentist: Your Resource for Oral and Whole-Body Health